PeteHaughie/twitching/README.md

 @TODO:

 * Add chromakey to video sources with sliders.

+## TO think about…

+If we add WebSockets the Twitcher won't be as portable as it currently is.
+If we *don't* add WebSockets it's unlikely we'll be able to interact with chat or add peripheral and remote machine control.
+If we can find a way of sending messages across a network from machine to machine without a server infrastructure then we'll go for that.

 * Add websocket
+* Move screen control to websockets
 * Add support for chat interaction (via websocket)
 * Add support for peripheral control (via websocket)
 * Add support for remote machine control (via websocket)